Dor-sketch/CBits/README.md

     - The modulus operator `%` is applicable only to integer types.
 To use it with pointers, explicit casting to an appropriate integer type is necessary, as pointers are not inherently integer types.
 Possible solution is also using the `uintptr_t` type, which is an unsigned integer type capable of storing a pointer.

+4. **Comparing Pointers:**

+    - Using Arithmetic on pointers is generally not recommended, so instead of comparing addresses (wich results in a data type of `ptrdiff_t`), I found it easier to iterate over the allocated memory using array-like syntax, and compare the values at each address.
+For instance, on `char *ptr`, I used `ptr[0]` to access the byte at the address pointed to by ptr, and `ptr[1]` to access the byte after it.
+So I could simply find the offset without moving or modifying the pointer.
+At first this looks somwhat strange, but it's a common practice in C.

-4. **Casting when Working with Pointers:**
+5. **Casting when Working with Pointers:**

     - When returning a pointer from `mymalloc`, it should be cast to `(void *)` to match the return type of the standard `malloc` function.
 This ensures compatibility and proper use in various contexts.
 Similarly, casting is required when calling `malloc`, as it returns a `(void *)` pointer, which must be cast to the appropriate type.

-5. **Malloc Allignments:**
+6. **Malloc Allignments:**

-    - The `malloc` function returns a pointer to a memory address thats already aligned.
+    - The `malloc` function returns a pointer to a memory address **thats already aligned**.
 The implementation is actually using a header `union` and inside it a `struct`.

 To see example based on 20 random sizes allocation, run the following command: